 Humidifiers are devices that increase the humidity in a room.
 They work by changing liquid water into a mist or steam which increases the humidity in the air.
 Humidity is a word used to describe the amount of moisture, as a percentage, in the air around you.

 However, it’s not just adding moisture into a room’s air that makes them so helpful.
-It’s the additional benefits you might not yet be aware of that can improve your quality of life.
+It’s the other benefits you might not yet be aware of that can really boost your quality of life.

 How humidity affects you – the good and the bad effects

 In the scale above you can see a general guide for the relative humidity.
-This is a way of expressing how much water vapor there is in the air compared to the dry air for a certain volume & temperature.
-For most people, we feel most comfortable if the relative humidity falls within a certain range.
+This is a way of expressing the amount of water vapor in the air compared to dry air for a certain volume & temperature.
+For most people, we feel comfortable if the relative humidity falls within a certain range.

 The humidity around us can have a huge impact on our comfort and health.

 Believe me, as I traveled in the past to various countries like Panama and Colombia, the high humidity was really tough at times and it was so hot I was constantly sweating everywhere I went!